 - Supported the call for protecting 30% of the world’s Ancient and Endangered Forests by 2030, in a letter from MMCF producers to countries that are party to the Convention on Biological Diversity (CBD).

 - Demonstrated awareness of the status of Ancient and Endangered Forests in the countries from which they source, and efforts to protect them.

 - Is actively pursuing a product line with Next Generation fibres, and has publicly committed to producing a commercial product in 2023.

 Number of viscose, lyocell and dissolving pulp mills + location and production volumes

-They produce viscose fibres out of a variety of tree species, such as fir, maple, acacia, birch, eucalyptus, beech, pines, spruce, ash, and poplar.
+They produce viscose fibres out of a variety of tree species, such as fir, maple, acacia, birch, eucalyptus, beech, spruce, and ash.